 Guava (Psidium guajava L.) is an important fruit of tropical & subtropical areas which can be successfully grown with good profits and can be very handy in "Doubling the farmer's income".
 It belongs to the family Myrtaceae and is considered a hardy tree that is capable of growing under varied agro-climatic conditions without much care.
 Portuguese introduced guava in India and subsequently, it became a commercial fruit crop of this country.

-India is the largest producer of fruits in the world with 18.8 million tonnes annual production against the world's 46.5 million tonnes and accounts for which is 40.4 % of the total global share (Anonymous, 2018).
-The productivity of Indian orchards is 12.36 metric tonne ha-1 whereas, the world is 16.37 metric tonne ha-1 and hence considerably lower (Anonymous, 2018).
+India is the largest producer of fruits in the world with 18.8 million tonnes annual production against the world's 46.5 million tonnes and accounts for which is 40.4 % of the total global share [1].
+The productivity of Indian orchards is 12.36 metric tonne ha-1 whereas, the world is 16.37 metric tonne ha-1 and hence considerably lower [1].

 In India, guava is cultivated throughout the country, but the leading states are Uttar Pradesh, Rajasthan, Madhya Pradesh, Maharashtra, Punjab, Haryana and Bihar.
-Haryana has a 12090 ha area and 137020 MT production of guava (Anonymous, 2018a).
+Haryana has a 12090 ha area and 137020 MT production of guava [2].
 Major guava growing areas are Sirsa, Fatehabad, Hisar, Jind, Jhajjar, Mahendergarh, Rewari, Sonipat, Karnal, Yamuna Nagar, Ambala and

 Mewat.
 The popular cultivars of guava grown by farmers are Hisar Safeda, Hisar Surkha, Allahabad Safeda and L-49.

 Guava fruits are an important source of vitamins and minerals in the human diet.
-Several marvelous industrial products like jam, jelly, sharbat, canned fruit (Dhillon, 2013) and non - alcoholic beverages can be prepared from guava fruits (Bhatnagar and Sharma, 2018).
-Guava can be grown on varied soils ranging from clay to sandy and with acidic (4.5) to alkaline (8.5) pH and hence it occupies a significant place in the horticultural wealth of our nation (Sharma and Kumawat, 2019).
+Several marvelous industrial products like jam, jelly, sharbat, canned fruit [3] and non - alcoholic beverages can be prepared from guava fruits [4].
+Guava can be grown on varied soils ranging from clay to sandy and with acidic (4.5) to alkaline (8.5) pH and hence it occupies a significant place in the horticultural wealth of our nation [5].

 In Haryana, there is a prevalent practice of leasing the guava orchards, who don't have ample knowledge of orchards management and as a result, constant mining of soil takes place ultimately leading to soil exhaustion.
 Besides this, at some places even though the soil may be rich in total nutrients but their availability is limited due to unfavorable soil conditions.
 Use of leaf analysis to indicate the availability of nutrients in fruit crops has long been accepted.
-Du Plessis et al. (1973) evaluated the nutrient status of guava trees in South Africa and suggested tentative levels of macronutrients in leaves.
+The nutrient status of guava trees in South Africa was surveyed and reports suggest that there were tentative levels of macronutrients in leaves [6].
 However, very scanty information is available on the nutritional status of guava crop in semi-arid regions of Haryana which could be worth making a thoughtful fertilizer schedule for profitable & enhanced production and longer orchard life.
 Due to paltry information on the available nutrient status of guava orchards in Haryana, it is therefore, needed to assess the soil and leaf nutrient status of soils and study their relationship with other soil attributes.
 Thus, the study was undertaken to investigate the physio-chemical properties and nutrient status of guava orchards of Rewari district in order to correct their deficiencies.